9 Surprising Questions to Ask Your Doctor at Your Next Checkup

 - What sources of medical news and information do you trust?

 - What are some symptoms that are always an emergency?

 - Google told me something different.
 Can we explore other alternatives, or can you explain to me why my research is wrong?

-“I appreciate this question from my patients,” said Dr. Lisa Doggett, a board-certified family physician in Austin, Texas.
+“I appreciate this question from my patients,” said Lisa Doggett, MD, a board-certified family physician in Austin, Texas.
 “It shows that they have taken the time to try to learn what may be causing them to feel bad, but it also shows that they don't necessarily believe everything they read.
 Often my question back to them will be, ‘What did Google say about your symptoms?’ and ‘Which websites or references did you use?’”